-Proverbs 4:7 NKJV “Wisdom is the principal thing; Therefore get wisdom.
-And in all your getting, get understanding.”
+Proverbs 4:7 TLV “Wisdom is supreme—acquire wisdom!
+With all your acquisitions, get understanding.”
 Noah Webster’s 1828 dictionary defines wisdom as “The right use or exercise of knowledge; the choice of laudable ends, and of the best means to accomplish them.
 This is wisdom in act, effect, or practice.
 If wisdom is to be considered as a faculty of the mind, it is the faculty of discerning or judging what is most just, proper, and useful, and if it is to be considered as an acquirement, it is the knowledge and use of what is best, most just, most proper, most conducive to prosperity or happiness.
 Wisdom in the first sense, or practical wisdom, is nearly synonymous with discretion.”

 How do we know the correct use or exercise of knowledge?
 Scripture tells us, more specifically, James gives us the differences between heavenly and demonic wisdom.
 Webster’s tells us that wisdom is the ability to discern or judge properly.
 With that in mind, let us continue gleaning from the practical wisdom found in the book of James.